HamedBahram/next-starter-with-theme/README.md

 pnpm i
 ```

-Once you installed the dependencies, run the development server:
+Once you have installed the dependencies, run the development server:

 ```bash
 pnpm dev